 Due to the presence of alloying elements, stainless steels come with naturally better corrosion resistance than carbon steels.
 But what makes stainless steels “stainless” is the minimum 10.5% chromium in its formulation.
 A chromium-rich oxide barrier forms when these steels are made that seals the surface, offering better corrosion resistance than other alloy steels.

-Annealing stainless steel
+How to anneal stainless steel

 Annealing stainless steel is critical to certain applications where some added corrosion resistance is desired but machinability and formability are also necessary.
 Generally, the more complex the alloy, the more difficult the anneal (however, austenitic and some ferritic stainless steel types are easy to anneal).
 The process relieves the stress of manufacturing and softens the steel down to a point where it can be more easily manipulated.
 It also improves ductility, which is a desired finished property in some applications.